samuelintheforest/stbimage-ruby/README.md

 * Linux/macOs:\
 `gem install stbimage`

-*Note: In Linux/macOs you have to compile the dynamic libary (.so) yourself.
+*Note: In macOs you have to compile the dynamic libary (.so) yourself.
 Although I planned to include it in the future*

 <br>